-iTunes puts an exclamation point next to content in iTunes if it can't find a file.
+Your media files are typically stored in the iTunes media folder on your computer. iTunes puts an exclamation point next to content in iTunes when it can't find a file.

-iTunes might not be able to find a file if:
+iTunes might not be able to find a file or folder if:

-- Files or folders have been deleted from your computer.
+- The media files were accidentally deleted from your computer.

 - The network or external drives storing the content are unavailable.

-- Mac: From the menu bar at the top of your computer screen, choose File > Get Info.
+- From the menu bar at the top of your computer screen or at the top of the iTunes window, choose Edit > Get Info.

 - When you see a message asking if you want to locate the file, click Locate.